 She doesn’t want you to think she’s pretty.
 That’s not part of her fantasy and her fantasy is all that matters.
-This is your first date, and you’re a sucker if she thinks you like her.
+This is your first date, and you’re a sucker if you let her think you like her.
 She wants to feel your contempt.
 She wants to think you were busy with a girl ten years younger the night before and that she’d be lucky to suck your dick.
 She wants to work for it.
 She wants someone who hates her.
 This was your shot and you blew it.

 You’re Dave Mustaine and what could have been will always matter more than what was.
 Nothing you have will ever compare to the ones who got away.
 You can’t tolerate hearing “no.” You have inexplicable confidence.
 You’re incredibly entitled.
 You think everyone should be kissing your ass.

 Even if you have a sold out club with people chanting your name, you spot the one guy in the “Delicious Tacos” t-shirt and have security kick him out- Tacos is playing the hockey arena down the street, buddy.
-“Better to reign in hell than serve in heaven,” is what you tell yourself to justify your fragile ego.
+“Better to reign in hell,” is what you tell yourself to justify your fragile ego.
 Say no to me and it’s a lifetime of masturbation, dream girl- hope you can deal with that.